Anyone Who Believes America is Winning the Drug War Must Be High

 While politicians fight this war from the comfort of their air conditioned offices, law enforcement officers see things from another perspective.
 An organization of police officers who oppose the drug war known as Law Enforcement Against Prohibition (LEAP), conducted a national survey among police officers.
 The survey found that 95% believe America is losing the drug war.
 Over 90% believe that treatment and prevention is more effective than incarceration.
 When asked what would happen if drugs were discriminations or legalized, 30% of the police officers believed there would be no effect or that usage would go down (McNamara, 1995).
 Based on these statistics, one could imagine the frustration these police officers are dealing with and the morale for fighting on cannot be very high.
 Retired narcotics officer and LEAP board member, Jack Cole put it this way:

 One might conclude that with this number of people serving time for drug offences, this would be an effective deterrent.
-While some people may decide not to take drugs because of the sentences associated with them, most rightly conclude that the odds of getting caught are very slim.
+While some people may decide not to take drugs because of the sentences associated with them, most rightly conclude that the odds of getting caught selling drugs are very slim.
 The people who are most likely to get caught are the poorest Americans.
 Police concentrate their efforts to fight drugs on the poor neighborhoods.
 The rich are less likely to get caught because police do not typically patrol rich neighborhoods unless there is a reason to suspect the illegal activity (McWilliams, 1996).
+If you have been caught with drugs or have been wrongly accused, you might want to check out these criminal lawyers.
 Even innocent people who happen to be poor are not exempt from punishment.
 Strict drug laws for public housing tenants go beyond the offenders themselves.
 The law states that tenants are responsible for anyone who enters the property, who participates in illegal drugs in any way, on or off the premises.
 This means that parents who are doing the best they can to be productive citizens could be evicted from their home if their teenager brings drugs into the home.
 The Supreme Court ruled that the law does, in fact apply to the tenant regardless of whether the tenant has knowledge of the criminal activity or not (Pilon, 2002).
 Is it right for the government to remove innocent people from their homes in the name of fighting the war on drugs?

 Prohibition Puts Unnecessary Strain on the Criminal Justice System